Christology — References

 Israel Covenant son National vocation as kingdom of priests (Exodus 19:6) Wilderness failure; covenant breaking Faithful Israelite fulfills the covenant from within (Matthew 2:15; 4:1–11)

-Moses Prophet Paradigmatic mediator; intercedes for the people Provisional; dies before the land Prophet greater than Moses speaks on his own authority (Deuteronomy 18:15; Acts 3:22–23)
+Moses Prophet Paradigmatic mediator; intercedes for the people Provisional; dies before the land Prophet greater than Moses speaks on His own authority (Deuteronomy 18:15; Acts 3:22–23)

 Melchizedek Priest-King Pre-Levitical priest of El Elyon; blesses Abraham Appears without narrative resolution Provides the canonical category for the non-Levitical, eternal priesthood of the Son (Psalm 110:4; Hebrews 7)